 Tipsoo Lake

 One of the most beautiful places in Mount Rainier is Tipsoo Lake!
 The lake is surrounded by wildflowers in the summer and is one of the most popular places to stop in the park.
-The parking lot is just a short walk from the lake, but parking is limited so get there early.
+The parking lot is just a short walk from the lake, but parking is limited so get there early!
 It’s only accessible in the summer due to snow road closures, so it’s important to check the conditions before you go!
 If you’re up for a longer adventure, a lot of great trails start here too!

-Reflection Lakes
+Reflection Lake

-Reflection Lakes really lives up to its name!
+Reflection Lake really lives up to its name!
 Being the most iconic place in Mount Rainier, you can see a beautiful reflection of the mountain against the calm lake.
 It’s beautiful year-round with wildflowers in the summer, changing leaves in the fall, and snow in the winter – though you’d have to snowshoe to get there after November!

 Grove of the Patriarchs